sourcegraph/about/handbook/ce/customer-support-triaging.md

 Yes, we have a few customers listed in our [Customer Exception list](https://about.sourcegraph.com/handbook/ce/customer-exceptions) that we have to manually triage because we cannot automate the link from Slack to Zendesk.
 When a customer creates a support request in these channels, we have to manually create a Zendesk ticket and then triage that.

+### 6. What do I do when I see a company update in the triage queue?

+We sometimes get all company updates coming to the support mailbox.
+Company updates could be meeting updates etc. When you come across these updates, from a data integrity perepective, please go ahead and delete them.

+### 5. What is _view for triage?

+In our shared Slack channels with customers, an issue can be followed up by a customer in a separate thread.
+It gets a bit confusing to know whether a ticket is related to another just from eyeballing them on Zendesk.
+The _view for triage_ helps us identify related threads in a customer channel to help merge related issues into one ticket.